code-boxx/Storage-Boxx-PHP-Inventory-Management-System/README.md

 ## STORAGE BOXX
 Storage Boxx is a simple PHP Inventory Management System.
-This is not the “super professional crazy bloated with a lot of features” kind of system.
-But it does cover the basics and has a built-in HTML webcam QR code scanner.
+This is not a "super professional crazy bloated with features" kind of system.
+But it does cover the basics, has a built-in webcam QR code scanner, and low stock warning push notifications.
 This should help the small businesses get started with their inventory stock keeping.
 <br><br>

 ## SCREENSHOTS